 - 1. Read the documentation for your expansion card and make any necessary hardware or software settings for your expansion card, such as jumpers. - 2.
 Remove your computer system's cover and the bracket plate on the slot you intend to use.
 Keep the bracket for possible future use. - 3.
 Carefully align the card's connectors and press firmly. - 4.
 Secure the card on the slot with the screw you removed above. - 5.
 Replace the computer system's cover. - 6.
-Set up the BIOS if necessary (see 4.4.3 PCI Configuration) - 7.
+Set up the BIOS if necessary (such as IRQ xx Used By ISA: Yes in PNP AND PCI SETUP) - 7.
 Install the necessary software drivers for your expansion card.